-Few players in the era of NFL free agency can rival the impact that Drew Brees has made on the New Orleans Saints since arriving in 2006 from the San Diego Chargers – leading the team to victory in Super Bowl XLIV and being named the contest’s Most Valuable Player, earning league Offensive Player of the Year honors after three seasons, Sports Illustrated Sportsman of the Year and Associated Press Male Athlete of the Year in 2010, being voted to the Pro Bowl seven times and shattering league and team passing records.
-He ranks among the league’s elite quarterbacks, becoming only the second player in NFL history to pass for over 4,000 yards in eight-straight campaigns – including an NFL-record four 5,000-yard passing seasons, setting what was the league single-season mark with 5,476 in 2011.
+Few players in the era of NFL free agency can rival the impact that Drew Brees has made on the Saints since arriving in 2006 from the San Diego Chargers – leading the team to victory in Super Bowl XLIV and being named the contest’s MVP, earning league Offensive Player of the Year honors after three seasons, Sports Illustrated Sportsman of the Year and AP Male Athlete of the Year in 2010, being voted to the Pro Bowl seven times and shattering league and team passing records.
+He ranks among the league’s elite quarterbacks, becoming only the second player in NFL history to pass for over 4,000 yards in nine-straight campaigns – including an NFL-record four 5,000-yard passing seasons.
 Brees has also set three other single-season league records since joining the Saints: 300-yard passing games (13, 2011), completion percentage (71.2, 2011) and completions (468, 2011).
 His streak of 54 consecutive games with a touchdown pass shattered a mark that had stood since 1960.
-Last season, he was selected to his sixth consecutive Pro Bowl, eighth overall and seventh as a Saint, as he completed 446 of 650 passes (68.6%) for 5,162 yards with 39 touchdowns and a 104.7 passer rating, finishing among NFL leaders in all statistical categories.
-Since 2006, he leads the NFL with 38,733 passing yards, 4,990 attempts, 3,356 completions and 283 TD passes, all franchise marks.
-Brees’ record as a starter for the Saints is 80-47 (.629) in the regular season and 6-4 (.600) in the postseason, also ranking as the winningest signal-caller in franchise annals.
-Brees also has thrown for over 300 yards in 71 games with the Saints, including 10 contests with over 400, ranked third in NFL record books.
-Overall in his 13-year NFL career, he’s completed 4,481 of 6,799 passes (65.9%) for 51,081 yards, 363 touchdowns and a 95.3 passer rating.
-He’s the league’s second-most accurate passer all-time, ranks fourth in completions and touchdowns, fifth in yardage and owns the seventh-best passer rating.
+Last season, he tied for the NFL lead in passing yardage and led the league in completions, as he completed 456-of-659 passes (69.2%) for 4,952 yards with 33 touchdowns, finishing among NFL leaders in all statistical categories, as he was selected to a franchise-record eighth Pro Bowl as a Saint and ninth overall.
+Since 2006, he leads the NFL with 43,685 passing yards, 5,649 attempts, 3,812 completions and 316 TD passes, all franchise marks.
+Brees’ record as a starter for the Saints is 87-56 (.608) in the regular season and 6-4 (.600) in the postseason, also ranking as the winningest signal-caller in franchise annals.
+Brees also has thrown for over 300 yards in 79 games with the Saints, including 10 contests with over 400, ranked third in NFL record books.
+Overall in his 14-year NFL career, he’s completed 4,937-of-7,458 passes (66.2%) for 56,033 yards, 396 touchdowns and a 95.4 rating.
+He’s the league’s most accurate passer all-time, ranks fourth in completions touchdowns and yardage and owns the seventh-best passer rating.
 A pillar of the community, he’s also received numerous accolades and awards for taking a leadership role off the field in the Gulf South community.

-NFL CAREER – Few players in the era of NFL free agency can rival the impact that Drew Brees has made on the New Orleans Saints since arriving in 2006 from the San Diego Chargers – leading the team to victory in Super Bowl XLIV and being named the contest’s Most Valuable Player, earning league Offensive Player of the Year honors after three seasons, Sports Illustrated Sportsman of the Year and Associated Press Male Athlete of the Year in 2010, being voted to the Pro Bowl seven times and shattering league and team passing records.
-He ranks among the league’s elite quarterbacks, becoming only the second player in NFL history to pass for over 4,000 yards in eight-straight campaigns – including an NFL-record four 5,000-yard passing seasons, setting what was the league single-season mark with 5,476 in 2011.
+NFL CAREER – Few players in the era of NFL free agency can rival the impact that Drew Brees has made on the Saints since arriving in 2006 from the San Diego Chargers – leading the team to victory in Super Bowl XLIV and being named the contest’s MVP, earning league Offensive Player of the Year honors after three seasons, Sports Illustrated Sportsman of the Year and AP Male Athlete of the Year in 2010, being voted to the Pro Bowl seven times and shattering league and team passing records.
+He ranks among the league’s elite quarterbacks, becoming only the second player in NFL history to pass for over 4,000 yards in nine-straight campaigns – including an NFL-record four 5,000-yard passing seasons.
 Brees has also set three other single-season league records since joining the Saints: 300-yard passing games (13, 2011), completion percentage (71.2, 2011) and completions (468, 2011).
 His streak of 54 consecutive games with a touchdown pass shattered a mark that had stood since 1960.
-Last season, he was selected to his sixth consecutive Pro Bowl, eighth overall and seventh as a Saint, as he completed 446 of 650 passes (68.6%) for 5,162 yards with 39 touchdowns and a 104.7 passer rating, finishing among NFL leaders in all statistical categories.
-Since 2006, he leads the NFL with 38,733 passing yards, 4,990 attempts, 3,356 completions and 283 TD passes, all franchise marks.
-Brees’ record as a starter for the Saints is 80-47 (.629) in the regular season and 6-4 (.600) in the postseason, also ranking as the winningest signal-caller in franchise annals.
-Brees also has thrown for over 300 yards in 71 games with the Saints, including 10 contests with over 400, ranked third in NFL record books.
-Overall in his 13-year NFL career, he’s completed 4,481 of 6,799 passes (65.9%) for 51,081 yards, 363 touchdowns and a 95.3 passer rating.
-He’s the league’s second-most accurate passer all-time, ranks fourth in completions and touchdowns, fifth in yardage and owns the seventh-best passer rating.
+Last season, he tied for the NFL lead in passing yardage and led the league in completions, as he completed 456-of-659 passes (69.2%) for 4,952 yards with 33 touchdowns, finishing among NFL leaders in all statistical categories, as he was selected to a franchise-record eighth Pro Bowl as a Saint and ninth overall.
+Since 2006, he leads the NFL with 43,685 passing yards, 5,649 attempts, 3,812 completions and 316 TD passes, all franchise marks.
+Brees’ record as a starter for the Saints is 87-56 (.608) in the regular season and 6-4 (.600) in the postseason, also ranking as the winningest signal-caller in franchise annals.
+Brees also has thrown for over 300 yards in 79 games with the Saints, including 10 contests with over 400, ranked third in NFL record books.
+Overall in his 14-year NFL career, he’s completed 4,937-of-7,458 passes (66.2%) for 56,033 yards, 396 touchdowns and a 95.4 rating.
+He’s the league’s most accurate passer all-time, ranks fourth in completions touchdowns and yardage and owns the seventh-best passer rating.
 A pillar of the community, he’s also received numerous accolades and awards for taking a leadership role off the field in the Gulf South community.

 CAREER TRANSACTIONS – Agreed to terms on a five-year contract, 7/13/12; Designated Exclusive Rights Franchise Player, 3/3/12; Signed to six-year contract with Saints (UFA-SD), 3/16/06; Re-signed by San Diego Chargers to one-year contract as Franchise Player, 3/4/05; Designated Franchise Player by San Diego, 2/22/05; Signed by San Diego to a four-year contract, 8/7/01; Selected by San Diego in the second round (32nd overall) of 2001 NFL Draft.